mlflow/mlflow/docs/source/models.rst

 Keras (``keras``)
 ^^^^^^^^^^^^^^^^^

 The ``keras`` model flavor enables logging and loading Keras models.
-The :py:mod:`mlflow.keras` module defines :py:func:`save_model() <mlflow.keras.save_model>` and :py:func:`log_model() <mlflow.keras.log_model>` functions that you can use to save Keras models in MLflow Model format.
+I tis available in both python and R clients.
+The :py:mod:`mlflow.keras` module defines :py:func:`save_model()<mlflow.keras.save_model>` and :py:func:`log_model() <mlflow.keras.log_model>` functions that you can use to save Keras models in MLflow Model format in python.
+Similarly, in R, you can save or log the model using :rlang:func:`mlflow_save_model` and :rlang:func:`mlflow_log_model.
 These functions serialize Keras models as HDF5 files using the Keras library's built-in model persistence functions.
 MLflow Models produced by these functions also contain the ``python_function`` flavor, allowing them to be interpreted as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_pyfunc()`.
 Finally, you can use the :py:func:`mlflow.keras.load_model()` function to load MLflow Models with the ``keras`` flavor as `Keras Model objects <https://keras.io/models/about-keras-models/>`_.

 For more information, see :py:mod:`mlflow.keras`.